-Development applications (DAs) and complying development certificates (CDCs) are subject to this plan if they were lodged after this date.
+Development applications (DAs) and complying development certificates (CDCs) lodged before this date are subject to the transitional provision in section 5.2 of this plan.

 1.6 What are the purposes of this plan?

 The primary purpose of the plan is to authorise: